upb-lea/gym-electric-motor/docs/JOSS/paper.md

 Providing easy access to the non-commercial, open-source ``GEM`` library allows users from any engineering domain to include accurate drive models into their simulations, also beyond the topic of control applications.
-Concerning the predominance of commercial software like ``MATLAB`` for educational purposes, a free-of-charge simulation alternative that does not force students or institutions to pay for licenses, has great potential to support and encourage training of new talents in the field of electrical drives and neighbouring domains (e.g. power electronics or energy systems).
+Considering the prevalence of commercial software like ``MATLAB`` for educational purposes, a free-of-charge simulation alternative that does not force students or institutions to pay for licenses, has great potential to support and encourage training of new talents in the field of electrical drives and neighbouring domains (e.g. power electronics or energy systems).

 # Related software

-Due to the strong dependence of industrial development chains on simulation data there is a comprehensive collection of commercial software that enables numerical analysis of every facet of electric drives.
+Due to the strong dependence of downstream industrial development on simulated environments there is a comprehensive variety of commercial software that enables numerical analysis of every facet of electric drives.
 To name just a few, ``MATLAB - Simulink`` is probably the most popular software environment for numerical analysis in engineering.
-Herein, ``MATLAB`` is providing for a scientific calculation framework and ``Simulink`` for a simulation environment with a very large field of applications.
+Herein, ``MATLAB`` is providing for a scientific calculation framework and ``Simulink`` for a model-driven graphical interface with a very large field of applications.
 Examples that are designed for real-time capability (e.g. for hardware-in-the-loop prototyping) can be found in ``VEOS`` [@dSPACE] or ``HYPERSIM`` [@OPAL-RT].
 Non-commercial simulation libraries exist, but they rarely come with predefined system models.
 An exemplary package from this category is ``SimuPy`` [@Margolis], which provides lots of flexibility for the synthesis of generic simulation